AlyssonCampbell/project4/README.md

 ## What is Firefly Catcher?

-I was inspired to make a game where the player can listen to relaxing nightime sounds while collecting fireflies.
-This is mobile-freindly and simple to play.
+I was inspired to make a game where the player can listen to relaxing night time sounds while collecting fireflies.
+This is mobile-friendly and simple to play.
 Easy mode generates 10 fireflies, medium 20 and hard 30.
 Once game begins, there is a looping sound of crickets.

 ## Code Style: